osburn-sharp/jeni/README.md

     gem install jeni.

 It is a plain library with no binaries or the like.
+To use it, you need to write a ruby script.

 ## Getting Started